kaltun-dev/pp3--tic-tac-toe/README.md

 *  terminal wasnt working when used the command line.
 * tried to display/print game board with a for loop.
+* number input wassnt catching invalid entries.
+* tried using player input outside varible. but coudnt
+* when game checked for tie or winner, game wasnt ending.

 ## Deployment